nijigenerate/nijilive/doc/unity-dll-sdk.md

 - `njgLoadPuppet(renderer, ...)` registers the puppet into that renderer.
 - `njgEmitCommands(renderer, ...)` emits commands for all puppets loaded in that renderer.

+Important clarification:

+- `RendererHandle` is an opaque pointer-like token to a DLL-internal `UnityRenderer` instance.
+- It is not a GPU framebuffer/texture handle and not interchangeable with `NjgRenderTargets.*Framebuffer`.
+- It is only valid inside the same process and only during its lifetime (`njgCreateRenderer` to `njgDestroyRenderer`).

 ### 1.3 Typical per-frame order